 - Woolshed Swamp (DIWA)

 - Kerang Wetlands (Ramsar)

-Information about the Commonwealth Environmental Water Holder’s water holdings in the Northern Victorian Rivers is available from Portfolio & Planning.
+Information about the Commonwealth Environmental Water Holder’s water holdings in the Victorian Rivers is available from Portfolio & Planning.

 The Goulburn-Broken catchment is situated in north-central Victoria and centres on the Goulburn and Broken Rivers.
 The total area of the catchment is 21,831 km2.